 The part in parentheses is a difference of two squares, so it can be written as:

 (y + 3x)(y – 3x)

 To arrive at the final answer, we need to remember to replace the 3 we pulled out.
 Like you need to remember to replace the roll of toilet paper unless you want your mother screaming at you.
 Like so:

 Factor the polynomial 8x2 – 56x + 98.

-The terms have a common factor of 2, so the first thing we do is pull that out to get
+The terms have a common factor of 2, so the first thing we do is pull that out.

 Now we need to factor the part in parentheses if possible.
-Since the middle term has a negative sign, we hope we can factor this part as
+Since the middle term has a negative sign, we hope we can factor this part like so:

 This result was so much more satisfying than that of the last example.
 Like the last bite of a slice of banana cream pie.
 Actually, more like the first bite, because then there are still all those other bites left.